Hubnotch/consuming-figma-api-with-react/README.md

-# Getting Started with Create React App
+# Getting Started figma api consumption with react to create HTML elements and CSS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts